Consumer Medicine Information

 Step 3: Peel and press

 Avoid touching the adhesive side of the patch.

-Apply the patch to the skin and press with the palm of the hand for
+Apply the patch to the skin by applying light pressure with the palm of the hand for

 If you do not understand the instructions provided with this medicine, ask your doctor

 If you forget to use it

 If you forget to apply a patch, and are not sure what to do, check with your doctor

 If you have trouble remembering when to apply each patch, ask your pharmacist for

 If you receive too much (overdose)

 the person awake by talking to them or gently shaking them every now and then.